 Early in my diagnosis I did try compounded versions of my H1 & H2 medicines for a month to see if that would make a difference but I was surprised that it didn’t.
 Now I know why!
 It took me the better part of a year after that to figure out all of my triggers and there wasn’t a time when I wasn’t taking or eating something with at least one of my triggers in them, even when I was on the compounded antihistamines.
 Especially back then!
 I was steeped in triggers still and didn’t know it.

-So now I’m practicing strict trigger avoidance since I’m off of the H1s and H2s and I’m just taking oral cromolyn sodium regularly and using Nasalcrom as needed.
+So now I’m following the principals Dr. Afrin laid out in his book.
+I’m practicing strict trigger avoidance since I’m off of the H1s and H2s and I’m just taking oral cromolyn sodium regularly and using Nasalcrom as needed.
 These are the only two medicines I can trust that don’t trigger me and, thankfully, they also help me immensely.
 I definitely can’t not use them ever again.
+I will add other medicines back, one at a time, to assess their efficacy, starting with Ketotifen, an anti inflammatory mast cell stabilizer and H1/H2 antihistamine.

 Interestingly, I did find that I was able to lower my doses of them by about half to get the same relief once I stopped taking the trigger-filled pills.
 I also found that most of my inflammatory symptoms went away completely (no more granuloma rash – yay!) or were drastically reduced.